contributte/apitte/.docs/endpoints.md

 **Tip** Combination of `GroupPath("/")`, `@ControllerPath("/")` and `@Path("/")` targets homepage, e.q. `example.com/`.

 ### List of annotations

-`@Controller`
-  - must be defined by each controller

 ID
   - Must consist only of following characters: `a-z`, `A-Z`, `0-9`, `_`